All 41 Naxos Sightseeing

 The Monastery of Christ Fotodotis is located on top of a hill with fantastic sea view.
 Originally established in the 6th century BC, the architecture of this monastery looks like a fortress.

 Bazeos Tower is one of the most prominent sights in Naxos, located on the main road that connects the Chora with the mountainous villages of Halki and Filoti.
 Dating back to the 17th century, the castle was built in this peculiar location as an attempt to provide safety to its residents from the frequent pirate attacks.

 The Jesuit Monastery of Kalamitsia is located at a distance of 2 km dirt road from the village of Melanes.
 The monastery is deserted today but worth to visit for the amazing nature.

 In a lovely location, between Mesi and Ano Potamia, is a traditional watermill.
 Today this mill has been restored and its owner undertakes tours to visitors.

 Mount Zas is the tallest mountain in Naxos and generally the Cyclades islands.
 Due to its altitude and the rich flora and fauna, this place is popular for trekkers and birdwatchers.

 Quite close to the picturesque village of Halki, in the path that leads towards the Monoitsia settlement, visitors can find a small yet impressive church that is dedicated to Saint George.

-Built upon the steep rock, seemingly hanging few kilometres away from the bright blue waters of Agiassos bay in the southwest part of Naxos, the whitened chapel of Agios Sozon aws visitors as it shines brightly under the sun.
+Built upon the steep rock, seemingly hanging a few kilometers away from the bright blue waters of Agiassos bay in the southwest part of Naxos, the whitened chapel of Agios Sozon attracts many visitors as it shines brightly under the sun.